-PB problems, also called 0-1 integer linear programming problems, are an extension of SATisfiability problems.
-PB constraints are specified as an inequality with a linear combination of Boolean variables: $C_0 p_o + C_1 p_1 + ... + C{n-1} p{n-1} \ge C_n$, where the variables p_i are defined over the Boolean set $\{0, 1\}$.
+PB problems, also called 0-1 integer linear programming problems, are an extension of SAT problems.
+PB constraints are specified as an inequality with a linear combination of Boolean variables: $C_0p_o + C_1p_1 + ... + C{n-1}p{n-1} \ge C_n$, where the variables p_i are defined over the Boolean set {0, 1}.
 A PB problem allows the use of an additional objective function, which is a linear expression that should be minimized or maximized under the given constraints.
-A number of PB solvers have been developed recently by extending existing SAT solvers (for instance, MiniSAT+ [10]).
+A number of PB solvers have been developed recently by extending existing SAT solvers (for instance, MiniSat+ [10]).

-2.2 Gate-level Error Diagnosis Techniques
+2.2 Gate-Level Error Diagnosis Techniques

-Gate-level error diagnosis and correction techniques have been studied extensively in the past.
+Gate-level error diagnosis techniques have been studied extensively in the past.
 Early work often relies on specific error models to simplify the problem, such as [1, 15].
 Recently, the power and effectiveness of gate-level error diagnosis have been improved by the work of Smith et al. [21], which does not rely on any error model.
-In Smith's error-diagnosis technique, two types of components are added to a given buggy netlist.
+In Smith's technique, two types of components are added to a given buggy netlist.
 These components include (1) multiplexers, and (2) an error-cardinality constraint.
 The purpose of the multiplexers is to model errors - when their select lines are asserted, alternative sources drive the corresponding internal wires to correct the output responses.
 The number of asserted select lines is limited by the error-cardinality constraint, which is implemented as an adder and a comparator: the adder counts the number of asserted select lines, and its output is forced to a value N using the comparator.
 The circuit is then converted into Conjunctive Normal Form (CNF), and inputs and outputs are subjected to additional constraints from input vectors and correct output responses, obtained from a high-level model.
 Error diagnosis is then performed by iteratively solving the CNF using a SAT solver with an increasing value for N, until a solution is found.

-Note that Smith's technique diagnoses errors in combinational circuits only; to diagnose sequential circuits, Ali et al. [3] extended Smith's work by unrolling the circuit, before the CNF conversion step, M times, where M is the sequential length of the given trace.
-Similar approach is used in our synthesis-based diagnosis.
-As we show in our experimental results, however, our algorithm runs significantly faster and is more accurate than Ali's techniques, since we model errors at the RTL instead of the gate level.
+Note that Smith's technique diagnoses errors in combinational circuits only; to diagnose sequential circuits, Ali et al. [3] extended Smith's work by unrolling the circuit M times before the CNF conversion step, where M is the sequential length of the given trace.
+REDIR uses a similar approach.
+Since the trace may be extremely long, we perform trace minimization in REDIR before error diagnosis, and this step makes REDIR more practical for real designs.
+We also show in Section 5 that our algorithm runs significantly faster and is more accurate than Ali's techniques, since we model errors at the RTL instead of the gate level.